 College and Graduate Student Mental Health - Specialized strategies for common issues of young adulthood, including school and career stressors, imposter syndrome, time management and procrastination, support around healthy relationships, and anxiety and/or depression

-Mental Health in Academia - Addressing challenges such as burnout, perfectionism, imposter syndrome, life/work balance, procrastination and time management, managing hierarchical pressure, coping with publishing pressure, and navigating intra and inter lab/office politics
+Mental Health in Academia - Addressing challenges such as burnout, perfectionism, imposter syndrome, people pleasing, life/work balance, procrastination and time management.

 Anxiety disorders - Coping with excessive worry, nervousness, or stress (generalized anxiety disorder); intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder); addressing specific fears in a time-limited manner (phobias)